callumalpass/zk_scripts/README.md

 #### Working Memory Tool in Detail

 The Working Memory tool (`zk-working-mem`) is designed to capture fleeting thoughts, ideas, and connections quickly, while integrating them into your Zettelkasten.

-It acts as a bridge between ephemeral thoughts and permanent notes.
+This feature was built after experiencing repeated difficulties with the zettelkasten system.
+First, I often create notes note quite sure how to title them.
+I'll have an idea I want to work out, and having to come up with a title before I've done the writing impedes, or adds friction, to the writing process.
+Second, I think writing is a really important tool for thinking.
+And the zettelkasten system doesn't necessarily encourage scrappy, exploratory writing.
+It seems to encourage "evergreen" notes, or at least notes that could turn into something evergreen.
+I found this idea stopping me from writing just to explore an idea.
+With the `zk-working-mem` script, you are encourage to do scrappy, "scratch" writing.
+You don't have to come up with a title for your notes, if they don't seem title-able.
+Or you can pass the note to an llm, and see what titles it might suggest.
+After you've created the note, a link is pasted to the 'working-mem' file, a place where you can review what you've been working on recently.

 **Key Features:**